 We have established a novel experimental system that can examine the biological effects of low dose (rate) tritium radiation at animal level.
-We used two strains of transgenic mice, the gpt-delta mice1) and Rev1 mice2).
+We used two strains of transgenic mice, the gpt-delta mice4) and Rev1 mice5).
 The gpt-delta mice carry a mutation reporter gene, and Rev1 mice are over-expressing Rev1.
-Rev1 is a gene for translesion synthesis (TLS), an error prone repair pathway, which acts on DNA damage such as DNA base modification induced by UV or ionizing radiation.
-We found that Rev1 transgenic mouse may be a useful model system for the study of risk estimation of tritium-induced cancers.
-We also used the p53 (a tumor suppressor gene) knockout mice3), in order to clarify the importance of the regulation of DNA damage checkpoint in prevention of teratogenic effects by low dose tritium exposure.
+We also used the p53 (a tumor suppressor gene) knockout mice6, in order to clarify the importance of the regulation of DNA damage checkpoint in prevention of teratogenic effects by low dose tritium exposure.

-The gpt-delta mouse is a novel system that can be successfully applied to experiments assessing the biological effects of low dose radiation.
 Tritiated water (HTO) was administrated to the gpt-delta mice at low dose rate, and the mutation frequency at several tissues are analyzed.
 With the total dose of 3 Gy, the mutant frequency was elevated approximately 2-fold above control level, and it remained at a similar level up to 6 Gy.
 These results indicate that gpt delta mouse could be a good model animal to study genotoxicity (induction of mutation) of tritium.